 - Internet Service Providers Association, South Africa

 - IST-Africa 2011 Conference & Exhibition, 11-13 May 2011, Gabarone, Botswana (Government of Botswana, Department of Research, Science and Technology; supported by the European Commission and African Union Commission)

 "Regional Impact of Information Society Technologies in Africa": this site includes previous conference years, with downloadable reports.
 "IST-Africa 2011 will focus on the Role of ICT for Africa's Development and specifically on Applied ICT research topics addressing major societal and economic challenges, which is part of the European Commission's Information Communications Technologies (ICT) Theme of FP7."

 The electronic version of a weekly magazine on the ICT sector for Nigeria and Africa in general.
-The archive contains back issues from June 2004 to present.
+The archive contains older articles from thelast three months only!

 - Languages of Africa and the Internet -- Research

 - African Languages Technology Initiative--ALT-I (2004) (Ibadan, Nigeria)

 - "African Languages Technology Initiative (Alt-I) was set up to facilitate development of the necessary resources that will enable the engagement of information communication technologies (ICT) in African Languages. ...to appropriate various aspects of human language technology (HLT) such as speech synthesis, speech recognition, natural language understanding, machine translation and many others..."

 - Projects--corpus development, Yoruba keyboard, speech synthesis, etc.

 - ANLoc--The African Network for Localization (Pretoria, South Africa)